siraat-ai-academy/azurex4-cert-bootcamp/README.md

 > “Empowering minds with clarity, illuminating paths with purpose.”

-The Academy stands for those who want to learn, even in silence — a bridge between human hearts and machine minds.

 ---

-📚 Whether you are a beginner or a builder,
+📚 Whether you're a beginner or a builder,
 🌍 Whether your voice is loud or quiet —
 Welcome to the DeepDive.